lucasbarcellos-dh/partner-assistant-demo/api/files/overview.md

-# Gino's Deli Al Sufouh 1
+# Spice Garden Business Overview

-## Business Overview
+## Basic Information

-**Store Name:** Gino's Deli
+**Store Name:** Spice Garden
-**Location:** Al Sufouh 1
+**Location:** Kreuzberg, Berlin
 **Restaurant ID:** 625391

 ## Description
-Gino's Deli is a specialty food establishment offering a variety of gourmet sandwiches, salads, wraps, and artisanal ice creams.
-Our signature dishes include the popular Cowboy Chicken, Bean Me Up Salad, and a selection of fresh-pressed juices.
-We pride ourselves on using quality ingredients and offering a balance of healthy options alongside indulgent treats.
+Spice Garden is an authentic Indian restaurant offering a variety of traditional dishes from across India.
+Our signature dishes include the popular Butter Chicken, Lamb Rogan Josh, and a selection of freshly baked naan breads.
+We pride ourselves on using quality ingredients and authentic spices to create a memorable dining experience that captures the essence of Indian cuisine.

 ## Current Status
 **Status:** Open